 Thanks to federal and state investments, domestic semiconductor production is set to triple this decade.

-The 2022 CHIPS and Science Act directed over $100 billion in public money to the industry, and private investors have since pledged $450 billion to boost chip making in the US.
+The 2022 CHIPS and Science Act directed over $100 billion in public money to the semiconductor industry, catalyzing over $630 billion in private investment.
+US chip manufacturing capacity is currently on track to triple over the next decade.

 But the semiconductor industry has a poor track record as a neighbor and an employer.